$C_3$-equivariant stable stems: Introduction

 where 3-adically the Segal conjecture \cite{gunawardena1980segal, ravenel1984segalconjecture, carlsson1983equivariant} gives the identification

 As shown in \cref{isotropyLES}, this cofiber sequence is exactly the non-equivariant counterpart of the $C_3$-isotropy separation sequence. \end{rmk}

-The above methodology was essentially first applied in the work of Araki--Iriye on the computation of the $C_2$-equivariant stable stems \cite{arakiiriye1982equivariant} and recently reviewed in \cite{behrensshah2020c2}.
-On the other hand, the genuine equivariant Adams spectral sequence in \cite{guillouisaksen2024c2}, despite its success in the $C_2$ case, is hard to generalize to cyclic groups of prime orders, since the structure of the equivariant (dual) Steenrod algebra is not flat over the cohomology of a point \cite{sankarwilson2021cpequivariantdualsteenrodalgebra, hukrizsombergzou2023zpequivariantdualsteenrodalgebra}.
+The above methodology was motivated by the discussion of the $C_2$-equivariant stable stems in \cite[Section 7]{behrensshah2020c2}.
+Notably, the first systematic computation of the $C_2$-equivariant stable stems in \cite{arakiiriye1982equivariant} used similar ideas.
+On the other hand, Guillou-Isaksen recently studied the genuine equivariant Adams spectral sequence and extended the computation of the $C_2$-equivariant stable stems to a much larger range \cite{guillouisaksen2024c2}.
+Despite the success in the $C_2$ case, it is hard to generalize the approach of genuine equivariant Adams spectral sequence to cyclic groups of prime orders, since the structure of the genuine equivariant (dual) Steenrod algebra is not flat over the cohomology of a point \cite{sankarwilson2021cpequivariantdualsteenrodalgebra, hukrizsombergzou2023zpequivariantdualsteenrodalgebra}.
 In particular, there is no immediate identification of the $E_2$-page of the genuine $C_3$-equivariant Adams spectral sequence with some $\Ext$-groups.

 Prior to our work, Szymik \cite{szymik2007equivariant} has computed the $C_3$-equivariant stable stems $\pi_{i, j}^{C_3}$ for $j=0, 2$ and $i\leq 6$ using the Borel equivariant Adams spectral sequence \cite{greenlees1988borelhomology}.
 Recent work of Angelini-Knoll--Behrens--Belmont--Kong \cite{angeliniknoll2023deformationborelequivarianthomotopy} has developed a deformation of the $C_3$-equivariant homotopy up to Borel completion, in analogy with the Artin--Tate $\bbR$-motivic homotopy category as a deformation of the $C_2$-equivariant homotopy category \cite{burklundhahnsenger2022galois}.
-According to Ma \cite{ma2024borel}, the $E_2$-page of the Borel Adams spectral sequence can be computed using an algebraic Atiyah--Hirzebruch spectral sequence, most of whose data are encoded in the Atiyah--Hirzebruch spectral sequence in our outlined strategy.
+According to Ma \cite{ma2024borel}, the $E_2$-page of the Borel Adams spectral sequence is isomorphic to the algebraic Atiyah--Hirzebruch spectral sequence of stunted lens spectra, whose data are mostly encoded in our outlined strategy.
 In particular, we extend Szymik's work to a much larger range.